 The first step to get admitted is to fill out a Northwood Tech application, and Northwood Tech will guide you from there.
 If you're not quite ready to become a student, visit a campus to get the full Northwood Tech experience.
 A campus tour will give you the opportunity to meet staff, instructors and students, tour the campus and get a real feel for the campus culture.

-• Complete an oral interview with a panel of criminal justice executives or with teaching or counseling staff affiliated with the training school.
+- Complete an oral interview with a panel of criminal justice executives or with teaching or counseling staff affiliated with the training school.
 To be accomplished after successful completion of the Physical Readiness Test (PRT).

-• Undergo a criminal history records check and fingerprinting.
+- Undergo a DOJ criminal history records check and fingerprinting.
 The DOJ will assign a location for fingerprinting.
 An unpardoned felony conviction or misdemeanor crime of domestic violence conviction will prohibit a student from attending the unified tactics portion of preparatory law enforcement officer training, and will prohibit employment as a law enforcement officer.

-• Undergo a physical assessment.
-A physical assessment will be conducted to verify that the candidate can meet the physical standards required.
-The assessment will be conducted by a licensed physician, physician assistant or nurse practitioner utilizing the Physician’s Assessment form (DJ‐LE‐ 332), or a form similar to DJ‐LE‐332, which provides the physician with a job description on which to base the assessment.
+- Undergo a physical.
+A physical will be conducted to verify that the candidate can meet the physical standards required.
+The physical will be conducted by a licensed physician, physician assistant or nurse practitioner utilizing the Physician’s Assessment form (DJ‐LE‐ 332), or a form similar to DJ‐LE‐332, which provides the physician with a job description on which to base the assessment.
 The candidate will also complete a personal medical history, a copy of which is to be submitted to the examining physician, nurse practitioner or physician assistant for reference.